-Since writing is a crucial skill, all humanities courses, with the exception of some foreign languages and courses numbered between 29 and 90, require at least 4,000 words of composition.
+Since writing is an important method for developing and sharing ideas, all humanities courses, with the exception of some foreign languages and courses numbered between 29 and 90, require at least 4,000 words of composition.
 Instructors give extensive feedback on written work and help students improve their prose.
 As entering students may not be fully prepared for the writing in freshman humanities, all freshmen and transfer students take a writing assessment before the beginning of the fall term.
-On the basis of this assessment, some students may be required to pass En 1 ab or En 2 before entering either freshman or advanced humanities classes.
+On the basis of this assessment, some students may be required to pass WR 1, 2, 3, 4 and/or 50 before entering either freshman or advanced humanities classes.

 Students are required to take two introductory social science courses and 18 units of related advanced undergraduate social science courses.
-Courses used to fulfill the advanced social science requirement must be taken for grades.
-Courses taken on a pass/fail basis will not fulfill the requirement.
+Courses used to fulfill the advanced social science requirement must be taken for grades; courses taken on a pass/fail basis will not fulfill the requirement.
 The introductory social science courses must be drawn from the following list: either An 22 or An 23, Ec 11, Law 33, PS 12, either Psy 15, Psy 16, or Psy 20, SS 13.
 The 18 units of advanced undergraduate social science courses (numbered 100 and above), in fields following at least one of their introductory courses, must be taken as indicated below:

 Introductory Course Following Course

 An 22 or 23 advanced anthropology

 Ec 11 advanced economics or BEM

 (except BEM 102)

 Law 33 advanced law

 PS 12 advanced political science

-Psy 15, 16, or 20 advanced psychology

-SS 13 advanced economics or political

-science, or BEM (except BEM 102)